victorkich/victorkich.github.io/index.md

 ## News

+- **[Sep.
+2024]** Our paper about High-Fidelity Procedural Simulations was presented at RO-MAN 2024, California, United States of America.
 - **[Aug.
 2024]** Our paper about Kolmogorov-Arnold Networks was accepted to ICCAS 2024, Jeju, South Korea.
 - **[Aug.
 2024]** Our paper about Parallel Distributional Deep Reinforcement Learning was accepted to ICCAS 2024, Jeju, South Korea.
 - **[Aug.
 2024]** Our paper about Contrastive Representations for World Modeling was accepted to ICCAS 2024, Jeju, South Korea.